 Our story begins in 1831 when the state of Mississippi granted a charter for the construction of thirty miles of rail connecting the growing towns of Clinton and Vicksburg.

-The Olde Town Depot rests under the shade of trees lining the rails upon which trains currently pass and anchors the Olde Towne District to the east.
-Our story begins in the 1831 when the State of Mississippi granted a charter for the construction of thirty miles of rail connecting the growing towns of Clinton and Vicksburg, with movement of cotton to the River City being of primary importance to the economy of the area.
+The Olde Towne Depot rests under the shade of trees lining the rails upon which trains currently pass and anchors the Olde Towne District to the east.
+Our story begins in the spring of 1831 when the State of Mississippi granted a charter for the construction of thirty miles of rail connecting the growing towns of Clinton and Vicksburg, with movement of cotton to the River City being of primary importance to the economy of the area.
 Clinton’s historic record shows that multiple depot buildings were constructed and later replaced.
 In the spring of 1863, federal troops burned the first depot and destroyed nearby tracks.
 The July 1879 Hinds County Gazette reported that transportation by rail was active in Clinton with three trains passing through the town daily.
 Railroad agent and telegraph operator John Fox welcomed passengers arriving at a depot located at the north end of Jefferson Street.

 Passengers included students who were said to have had to dodge livestock as they walked to the college located at the south end of the street.
 Photographs document another depot building which was demolished in the mid-1970s, and some share stories of a fourth officially undocumented depot structure.

-An aspect of Clinton Mayor Phil Fisher’s vison for The Olde Town Depot, to re-capture lost city history, is addressed in the structure’s design.
+An aspect of Clinton Mayor Phil Fisher’s vison for The Olde Towne Depot, to re-capture lost city history, is addressed in the structure’s design.
 Local architect Mark Vaughn incorporated elements of three previous stations from Clinton’s earlier days.
 Clintonian Shane Orman, Shane Orman Management Design principle, oversaw the construction of the 2560 square foot ADA-compliant facility completed in 2018.
 Hinds County supervisors Darrel McQuirter and Mike Morgan and former Supervisor Tony Greer were instrumental in securing construction funds.